 The 45–credit curriculum provides core knowledge in areas such as epidemiology; biostatistics in public health; project management in healthcare; and public health program planning, management, and evaluation.
 Faculty expect students to complete 250 hours of fieldwork while placed in a public health organization in their communities.

 While faculty deliver the program online, some courses may require in–person meetings on campus.
 Admission requires a bachelor’s degree in any field, a minimum 3.0 GPA, and no GRE.
 Note that this master’s in public health online only enrolls students living in Arizona, California, Florida, Hawaii, Nevada, New York, Oregon, Texas, and Washington.

-The University of San Francisco is regionally accredited by the Western Association of Schools and Colleges (WASC).
-The MPH is fully accredited by the Council on Education for Public Health (CEPH).
+University of San Francisco is regionally accredited by the WASC Senior College and University Commission (WSCUC).
+The MPH is fully accredited by the Council on Education for Public Health.

 18. Creighton University

-Located in Omaha, Creighton University lauds the school's Jesuit heritage of creating leaders dedicated to serving others.
-U.S. News & Report has ranked the school first among regional universities in the Midwest for 16 years in a row.
+Creighton University embraces the school’s Jesuit heritage of creating leaders dedicated to serving others.
 Students can choose from 140 programs in the arts, sciences, law, business, and health sciences fields.
 Creighton offers an online master of public health grounded in Jesuit values such as fighting for poor and marginalized populations.